PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 You will need to pip install opencv-python as well as PySimpleGUI to run this program.

-Also, you must be using the Premium, yes paid, version of PyDroid3 in order to run OpenCV.
-The cost is CHEAP when compared to the rest of things in life.
+Also, you must be using the Premium, yes paid, version of PyDroid3 to run OpenCV.
+The cost is CHEAP when compared to many other things in life.
 A movie ticket will cost you more.
 Which is more fun, seeing **your Python program** running on your phone and using your phone's camera, or some random movie currently playing?
 From experience, the Python choice is a winner.
 If you're cheap, well, then you won't get to use OpenCV.
 No, there is no secret commercial pact between the PySimpleGUI project and the PyDroid3 app team.

 ## Source code compatibility

 In theory, your source code is completely portable from one platform to another by simply changing the import statement.
-That's the GOAL and suprisingly many times this 1-line change works.
+That's the GOAL and surprisingly many times this 1-line change works.
 Seeing your code run on tkinter, then change the import to `import  PySimpleGUIWeb as sg` and instead of a tkinter window, up pops your default browser with your window running on it is an incredible feeling.

 But, ***caution is advised.***  As you've read already, some ports are further along than others.
 That means when you move from one port to another, some features may not work.
 There also may be some alignment tweaks if you have an application that precisely aligns Elements.